 Students' Council is the ultimate authority in the Students' Union.
-It consists of 40 members:
+It consists of up to 40 members:

 - The Speaker (non-voting)

 - The four Vice-Presidents

 - 32 Faculty Councillors (distributed on a representation by population principle)

 Together, these individuals are responsible for fulfilling the mandate of the Students' Union.
 This mandate comes from the Post Secondary Learning Act.

 Students' Councillors represent their faculty at Council meetings and are expected to adhere to the Students' Council Oath.
 Councillors consult with their constituents and collaborate with fellow Councillors to act as an advocate for students.
 Councillors are expected to show interest in the many committees of Council and be actively attending meetings.